tgi-point/tgi-point.github.io/privacy_wakers_en.md

 For more information on how Google uses the collected information, please visit the "How Google uses data when you use our partners' sites or app" page: https://policies.google.com/technologies/partner-sites or visit the Privacy Policy of Google: https://policies.google.com/privacy

-InMobi
-InMobi is provided by InMobi Pte Ltd.

-You can opt-out from InMobi service by following the instructions as described on the InMobi Opt-out page: http://www.inmobi.com/page/opt-out/

-For more information on the privacy practices and policies of InMobi, please visit the InMobi Privacy Policy: http://www.inmobi.com/privacy-policy/

-AppLovin
-AppLovin is provided by the AppLovin Corporation.

-If you'd like to opt-out from AppLovin service, please visit the AppLovin Opt-out page: https://www.applovin.com/optout

-If you'd like to learn more about AppLovin, please visit the Privacy Policy page of AppLovin: https://www.applovin.com/privacy

-Facebook Audience Network
-Their Privacy Policy can be viewed at https://developers.facebook.com/docs/audience-network/policy/

-Amazon Publisher Service
-Their Privacy Policy can be viewed at https://www.amazon.com/gp/help/customer/display.html/ref=hp_left_sib?ie=UTF8&nodeId=468496

-Mintegral
-Their Privacy Policy can be viewed at https://www.mintegral.com/en/privacy/

-Smaato
-Their Privacy Policy can be viewed at https://www.smaato.com/privacy/

-IronSource
-Their Privacy Policy can be viewed at https://developers.ironsrc.com/ironsource-mobile/air/ironsource-mobile-privacy-policy/

-OpenX
-Their Privacy Policy can be viewed at https://www.openx.com/legal/privacy-policy/

-Conversant
-Their Privacy Policy can be viewed at https://www.conversant.com/privacy-policy/

-Xandr
-Their Privacy Policy can be viewed at https://www.xandr.com/privacy/

-Rubicon Project
-Their Privacy Policy can be viewed at https://rubiconproject.com/privacy-policy/

-MobFox
-Their Privacy Policy can be viewed at https://www.mobfox.com/privacy-policy/

-Liftoff
-Their Privacy Policy can be viewed at https://liftoff.io/privacy-policy/

-TripleLift
-Their Privacy Policy can be viewed at https://triplelift.com/privacy/

-YieldMo
-Their Privacy Policy can be viewed at https://www.yieldmo.com/privacy-policy/#Consumer

 Payments
 We may provide paid products and/or services within the Service.
 In that case, we may use third-party services for payment processing (e.g. payment processors).